The 7 Best SaaS Analytics Tools of 2023

 Although Heap has a free package with unlimited user licenses, it is restricted to 1 project and 10k sessions per month.
 The pricing for Heap’s paid plans starts from $1,000 per month.

-SaaS analytics software #3 – Fullstory: for drilling down to qualitative data
+SaaS analytics tool – Fullstory: for collecting qualitative data

 Measuring clicks and creating segments help you answer the question “what”, but it doesn’t tell you why.